-- A. The following conditions shall apply to the placement of children assigned to regular education classrooms who are identified in ways such as medical fragile, POHI (Physically and/or otherwise Health Impaired), EMI, SXI, TMI, SMI, autistic, visually or hearing impaired: - 1.
-Any bargaining unit member who will be providing instructional or other services to a special needs student in a regular education classroom setting shall be invited to participate in the IEPC meeting(s) which may initially place or continue placement of, a student in a regular education classroom. - In instances where it is not possible to identify, in advance of IEPCs, general education teachers who ultimately will have special needs students assigned to their classrooms, meetings will be convened with such general education teachers as soon as possible following the beginning of the school year. - 2.
-If any bargaining unit member advises the employer, in writing, of a reasonable basis to believe problems exist in the implementation of a special needs student's current IEPC, which are negatively impacting the student's educational progress, and/or impeding the learning progress of non-special needs students in the same placement, the bargaining unit member shall have the right to call for a meeting with the appropriate administrator to discuss the problem and possible resolutions. - 3.
-The district will provide whatever the IEPC specifies as it pertains to providing all supplemental aids, support personnel and other related services necessary to satisfactorily educate the student in the regular education class. - 4.
+- A. The following conditions shall apply to the placement of children assigned to regular education classrooms who are identified in ways such as medical fragile, OHI Otherwise Health Impaired), EMI, SXI, TMI, SMI, autism spectrum disorder, visually or hearing impaired: - 1.
+Any bargaining unit employee who will be providing instructional or other services to a special needs student in a regular education classroom setting shall be invited to participate in the IEP Team meeting(s) which may initially place or continue placement of, a student in a regular education classroom. - In instances where it is not possible to identify, in advance of IEP Team meetings, general education teachers who ultimately will have special needs students assigned to their classrooms, meetings will be convened with such general education teachers as soon as possible following the beginning of the school year. - 2.
+If any bargaining unit employee advises the employer, in writing, of a reasonable basis to believe problems exist in the implementation of a special needs student's current IEP, which are negatively impacting the student's educational progress, and/or impeding the learning progress of non-special needs students in the same placement, the bargaining unit employee shall have the right to call for a meeting with the appropriate administrator to discuss the problem and possible resolutions. - 3.
+The district will provide whatever the IEP Team specifies as it pertains to providing all supplemental aids, support personnel, and other related services necessary to satisfactorily educate the student in the regular education class. - 4.
 In-service training regarding the instruction and/or behavior of special needs students in the regular education classroom setting will be provided as agreed to by the teacher and the building administrator. - 5.
-The current class size teaching load of a teacher shall be taken into consideration prior to the placement of a special needs student in his/her classroom. - 6.
-No bargaining unit member shall be required to provide school health services {defined as an act or function constituting the "Practice of Medicine" within the meaning of the Public Health Code (MCL 333.17001)}, except in life threatening circumstances.
-Bargaining unit members will be advised of the steps to be taken in the event an emergency arises related to the student's medical condition.
+The current class size teaching load of a teacher shall be taken into consideration before the placement of a special needs student in his/her classroom. - 6.
+No bargaining unit employee shall be required to provide school health services {defined as an act or function constituting the "Practice of Medicine" within the meaning of the Public Health Code (MCL 333.17001)}, except in life threatening circumstances.
+Bargaining unit employees will be advised of the steps to be taken in the event an emergency arises related to the student's medical condition.